pulldown-cmark/pulldown-cmark/README.md

 serialized string.

 Pull parsing is in some sense the most versatile architecture.
-It's possible to drive a push interface, also with minimal memory, and quite straightforward to construct an AST.
+It's possible to derive a push interface, also with minimal memory, and quite straightforward to construct an AST.
 Another advantage is that source-map information (the mapping between parsed blocks and offsets within the source text) is readily available;
 you can call `into_offset_iter()` to create an iterator that yields `(Event, Range)`